-Depreciation and amortization expense increased by \$46 million primarily as a result of the inclusion of CENG's results in 2015.
+Taxes other than income increased by \$18 million primarily due to the inclusion of CENG's results on a fully consolidated basis in 2015.

-Equity in earnings of unconsolidated affiliates decreased by \$19 million primarily due to CENG's operating results being fully consolidated beginning April 1, 2014 and, as a result, are not reflected as equity method earnings in 2015.
+Equity in earnings of unconsolidated affiliates decreased by \$20 million primarily due to CENG's operating results being fully consolidated beginning April 1, 2014 and, as a result, are not reflected as equity method earnings in 2015.

-Gains on sales of assets decreased by \$4 million due to decreased asset divestiture activity in 2015.
+Gains on sales of assets decreased by \$11 million due to a reduction in generating asset divestiture activity in 2015.